olafjanssen/palaver-garden/_pages/index.md

   Check out our <span style="font-weight: bold">[[vision on applying NLG]]</span> to get started on your exploration.
 </p>

 Many thanks to the the Jekyll template for generating this digital garden, which you can find [available on GitHub here](https://github.com/maximevaillancourt/digital-garden-jekyll-template) 👏.
-And also kudos to [Obsidian.md](https://obsidian.md/)🤟 for creating the knowledge base writing app, I was half in the process of writing myself.
+And also kudos to [Obsidian.md](https://obsidian.md/)🤟 for already creating the knowledge base writing app I was half in the process of writing myself.

 <style>
   .wrapper {